 This lecture will provide an introduction to Information Architecture and Content Strategy and walk you through what to consider as well as how you can utilize other UX tools like personas, user journeys and experience maps for defining what content should go where and when.

 The sixth lecture will focus on wireframing and cover low to high fidelity wireframes, the connection to prototyping as well as tips and best practices for creating your own by walking through some basic wireframe templates that are focused on key pages for marketers and CROs.

 How to: user testing

 The second to last lecture focuses on user testing, the different methods and when to do what including how to test when the number of users is low.
-It’ll also cover the importance of combining qualitative and quantitative data as well as how to utilise the results of user testing including how to prioritise what to do when it comes to improving the UX.
+It’ll also cover the importance of combining qualitative and quantitative data as well as how to utilize the results of user testing including how to prioritize what to do when it comes to improving the UX.

 Getting buy-in for UX

 The last lecture will include some closing remarks on UX for marketers and CROs before covering the different aspects of how to get buy-in for UX.
 From how to manage and convince internal stakeholders and clients, to how you can prove and demonstrate the value of UX to your organization.